f5businessdevelopment/bdOtelLab/docs/ex2.md

 ##### TS declaration

+F5 BIG-IP Telemetry Streaming (BIG-IP TS) enables you to declaratively aggregate, normalize, and forward statistics and events from the BIG-IP to a consumer application.
+To use BIG-IP TS, you POST a single JSON declaration to BIG-IP TS’s declarative REST API endpoint.
 Review the provided TS declaration.
 The declaration configures the telemetry streaming service to push events to an OTel collector.
 The OTel collector consumer is limited to delivering metrics.
 The consumer is configured to use the OTLP protocol over gRPC with the port of 55681.
 POST the provided declaration with the below command.

 ```curl -u admin:F5labnet! -k -X POST "https://10.1.1.7/mgmt/shared/telemetry/declare" -H "Content-Type:application/json" -d @./ts_declaration.json```